 The answer is in this video:

-The truth is, Google are looking to wipe out ALL content from the SERPs if it has been “engineered” to rank well by optimizing the content for a specific phrase or two.
+The truth is, Google is looking to wipe out ALL content from the SERPs if it has been “engineered” to rank well by optimizing the content for a specific phrase or two.
 When you read this type of web content, you can easily spot phrases that seem a little out of place, or forced, or repeated several times throughout the article.
 Using a keyword phrase 3 to 5 times every 100 words within an article is just not natural.
-It use to be that Google wanted these “hints” to tell it what a page was about, but today, they’ll penalize your page (and site) for doing it.
+It used to be that Google wanted these “hints” to tell it what a page was about, but today, it considers this type of keyword focused content as spam.

 Web Content Studio was created at the end of 2008, beginning of 2009 to help webmasters create content a different way – a way that mimics natural writers.

 Natural Writers Don’t Write About a Keyword Phrase, They Write About a Theme or Topic